mohit-thakur/ECS-terraform/README.md

 Firstly, I have created a AWS EC2 instance and created a flask application with docker-compose and deploy a container.

 Step2:-
-Then I wrote a terraform script to deploy flask application on ECS.
+Then I write a terraform script to deploy flask application on ECS.
 For that I have created different files like, task defination. frontend.json file created under task defination.

 [
   {